What are the top 10 financial-planning rules for employee stock purchase plans?

 4. Understand purchase discounts and lookbacks.
 Your company will specify the discount before the offering begins.
 If your plan has a lookback feature, the discounted purchase price that you pay is based on the stock price at either the start or the end of the offering period, whichever is lower.

 5. Learn the impact of job termination.
-If you leave the company, you will continue to own shares purchased for you during your employment, but your eligibility for participation in the plan ends.
+If you leave the company, you will continue to own shares purchased during your employment, but your eligibility for participation in the plan ends.

 6. Know the timeline of the ESPP holding periods.
 If your ESPP is tax-qualified, the tax consequences depend on whether you meet the holding periods required for favorable tax treatment.
 Also find out whether your company imposes its own mandatory holding period.